LonePineGames/friday-facts/_posts/2020-09-18-making-games.md

 If you want to play the game and haven’t got it yet, head over to our [Steam page]{:target="_blank"}.
 We're also on [Reddit]{:target="_blank"} and [Twitter]{:target="_blank"}.
 Give us a follow if you haven’t, and we’ll keep you up to date on what’s new with NewCity!

-[^1]: To be clear, this is a joke.
+[^1]: Note 1 - To be clear, this is a joke.
 5D Chess with Multiverse Time Travel is not my game and I'm not claiming credit for it.
 [5D Chess with Multiverse Time Travel]: https://store.steampowered.com/app/1349230/5D_Chess_With_Multiverse_Time_Travel/
 [Discord]:  http://discord.gg/cz6t4J5
 [Steam page]: https://store.steampowered.com/app/1067860/NewCity/